MichaelMar7/MSA2022-Phase3-Project/README.md

 ## Front-End Module

-I have continued using my Front-ENd apo from Phase 2 to make it easier.
+I have continued using my Front-End api from Phase 2 to make it easier.

 One change I made that is not related to the advanced features is a (still not perfect) way to visibily inciate the search mode of the api.